zNaLa/docs/docs/what is rythm-doc1.md

  - # Why Rythm?
-   - ### Rythm is a music bot dedicated to you [Rythm](https://rythmbot.co/) offers a highly comprehensive and intuitive set of [features](https://rythmbot.co/features), allows you to play music in your Discord server.
+   - ### Rythm is a music bot dedicated to you [Rythm](https://rythmbot.co/) offers a highly comprehensive and intuitive set of [features](https://rythmbot.co/features), allowing you to play music in your Discord server.
 Rythm offers high quality streaming from most popular sources, including **Youtube, Soundcloud, Spotify and more!**
    - ### Rythm is extremely user-friendly
      We are constantly looking at feedback from users in our **[Discord server](https://rythmbot.co/support)** where support is also offered __**24/7**__ by our dedicated staff team, so you can be sure that you will **always** be getting the best out of Rythm!